 What is a Technical Vocational Education and Training (TVET) college?

-TVET Colleges are part of the Department of Higher Education and Training and are fully equipped to educate and train at a tertiary level to and provide you with your pathway to success.
+TVET Colleges fall under the national Department of Higher Education and Training, and are fully equipped to educate and train at a tertiary level to and provide you with your pathway to career success.